 Fireworks photography tips is an often searched phrase around certain holidays or local festivals throughout the year as photographers want to know the best way to photograph fireworks.

-New Year’s Eve, the Fourth of July, Canada Day, Australia Day, National Day or your own countries national holiday are only a few celebrations where brilliant fireworks are on display.
+Fourth of July, Canada Day, Australia Day, National Day, New Years Eve or your own countries national holiday are only a few celebrations where brilliant fireworks are on display.

 You’ll want to capture the fireworks going off, of course, make sure your exposure is correct and then design an amazing composition that’s out of the ordinary.